-New Darling Range MP Barry Urban understands the importance of grassroots community.
+New Darling Range MLA Barry Urban understands the importance of grassroots community.

 As a councillor on the Shire of Serpentine Jarrahdale and long-time resident of Jarrahdale, Mr Urban said he was well-placed to guide the electorate with his in-depth understanding of local issues.

 With the WAEC having declared the result, Mr Urban defeated outgoing Liberal MLA Tony Simpson by securing 55.8 per cent of the two party preferred vote.
 This represents a swing of 18.9 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.

 Click here to download our guide to Western Australia’s new Ministers and Parliamentary Secretaries.

 As a police officer for 24 years in the United Kingdom and Perth, law and order issues also feature highly on Mr Urban’s list of priorities, including more police on the beat and making Armadale police station a 24/7 operation.

 More recently, Mr Urban has worked as a youth justice officer – a job in which he realised the need to build strong, supportive communities.